unixorn/git-extra-commands/README.md

 * [“Git” it together: Some tips on commit etiquette and best practices for junior developers](https://hackernoon.com/git-it-together-some-tips-on-commit-etiquette-and-best-practices-for-junior-developers-1f147b8dfd56) is a good article explaining some best practices on how to write a _good_ commit message.

+* [Git Submodules Revisted](https://dev.to/dwd/git-submodules-revisited-1p54) is a good article by Dave Cridland on using submodules in your code.

 * [How to Review a Merge Commit](https://haacked.com/archive/2014/02/21/reviewing-merge-commits/) - Good article on dealing with reviewing the changes made during a merge.

 * [A Tidy, Linear Git History](http://www.bitsnbites.eu/a-tidy-linear-git-history/) - Marcus Geelnard wrote a blog post about the value of a linear commit history.